 Which are the principal actors of innovation worldwide?
 Where are concentrated the inventive activities and why?
 The 6th RISIS Policymakers Session took place on the 3rd December in an online format (2 pm – 4 pm) with a presentation of Patricia Laurens, Antoine Schoen and Philippe Larédo (LISIS, Université Gustave Eiffel), entitled International patents: the role of world largest firms in building competitive metropolitan areas, aiming to explore the universe of international patents and the role of multinational firms in shaping the dynamics of knowledge, production worldwide.

-RISIS will focus on a study conducted by LISIS Université Gustave Eiffel whose one of the main results shows how the large firms play a critical role in knowledge production, representing 80% of worldwide international inventive activities.
+RISIS focused on a study conducted by LISIS Université Gustave Eiffel whose one of the main results shows how large firms play a critical role in knowledge production, representing 80% of worldwide international inventive activities.
 This main role has increased over the last decade.
 Moreover, though the spread of activities of large multinational firms has significantly grown in one decade and though LMF is present in 60% of inventive metropolitan areas, the 100 top metropolitan areas worldwide concentrate 70% of large multinational firms’ international patents.

-The analyses have been conducted using in an integrated way the three major resources developed within RISIS: CIB dataset on large firms, RISIS patent database on patents, and CORTEXT geolocation on metropolitan areas.
+The analyses of LISIS Université Gustave Eiffel have been conducted using in an integrated way the three major resources developed within RISIS: CIB dataset on large firms, RISIS patent database on patents, and CORTEXT geolocation on metropolitan areas.